 Script Development: Duncan Maurice

-Community Partners: Lismore Rainforest Botanical Gardens, Lismore City Council
+Community Partners: Lismore Rainforest Botanic Gardens, Lismore City Council

 There is potential to have an Auslan interpretor.

 Check with the gardens on wheelchair access

 3 x performers

 This is a flexible and site-specific work that can be easily adapted to any public garden.